AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Machine_Structures/8_Linking_OS_Processes/System_Level_IO.md

 ### File Sharing Across Descriptors
 > [!important]
 > ![](System_Level_IO.assets/image-20231030161208123.png)
 > **Multiple descriptors can also reference the same file through different file table entries, as shown in Figure 10.13.** This might happen, for example, if you were to call the open function twice with the same filename.
-The key idea is that each descriptor has its own distinct file position, so different reads on different descriptors can fetch data from different locations in the file.
+The key idea is that each descriptor has its own distinct file position, so different reads on different descriptors **can fetch data from different locations in the file**.